erp12/plushi/README.md

 ### Standalone

-Currently, pushi is a tool that is meant to be used as a standalone jar, however it is expected that this will most commonly be done via system calls from inside other programs.
+Currently, plushi is a tool that is meant to be used as a standalone jar, however it is expected that this will most commonly be done via system calls from inside other programs.

-$ java -jar pushi-0.1.0-standalone.jar [args]
+$ java -jar plushi-0.1.0-standalone.jar [args]

-Send complex data structures to pushi from another context, serialized data sturctures such as JSON and EDN are used.
-For more information on how to used the pushi standalone with various arguments, see the Options section of the README and the introduction documentation topic.
+Send complex data structures to plushi from another context, serialized data sturctures such as JSON and EDN are used.
+For more information on how to used the plushi standalone with various arguments, see the Options section of the README and the introduction documentation topic.

 ### Clojure

-Pushi can also be used as a Clojure library for easy integration with Clojure projects.
+Plushi can also be used as a Clojure library for easy integration with Clojure projects.
 For more information see with documentation on this topic.

 ### Python

 A python interface using Py4j might be in this project's future, but it is not currently being worked on.
-In the meantime, you can run pushi from Python using the standalone jar and system calls.
+In the meantime, you can run plushi from Python using the standalone jar and system calls.

-If you would like to help integrate pushi and python (or any other language) consider contributing!
+If you would like to help integrate plushi and python (or any other language) consider contributing!